 4. Implement a Computerized Maintenance Management System (CMMS) software

 Utilize computerized maintenance management system (CMMS) software to streamline the preventive maintenance process.
-These tools help track asset history, schedule maintenance tasks, and generate reports for analysis.
+These tools help track asset history, and maintenance history logs, schedule maintenance tasks, and generate reports for analysis.

 5. Enhance team communication and collaboration